andrew/ultimate-awesome/README.md

 - [awesome-devsecops-russia](https://github.com/Swordfish-Security/awesome-devsecops-russia) - Awesome DevSecOps на русском языке.
 - [awesome-reinforcement-learning-lib](https://github.com/wwxFromTju/awesome-reinforcement-learning-lib) - GitHub's code repository is all you need.
 - [awesome-fetch](https://github.com/beucismis/awesome-fetch) - Command-line fetch tools for system/other information.
+- [awesome-3d-diffusion](https://github.com/cwchenwang/awesome-3d-diffusion) - A collection of papers on diffusion models for 3D generation.
 - [awesome-nocode-lowcode](https://github.com/valentin-vogel/awesome-nocode-lowcode) - A curated list of awesome nocode and lowcode ressources for building software without code.
 - [awesome-side-project](https://github.com/maxprilutskiy/awesome-side-project) - 🔖 A collection of FREE tools to get your side project off the ground, and fast!.
 - [awesome-kinesis](https://github.com/bbbbbrie/awesome-kinesis) - Unofficial curated list of resources and references for Kinesis keyboard enthusiasts.